Registration is on first come, first serve basis. Full payment is due at time of registration.

 When and where do we drop off/pick up our child each day?

-- A parent, or other authorized adult, must come inside to sign-in AND sign-out the child each morning and afternoon.
+A parent, or other authorized adult, must come inside to sign-in AND sign-out the child each morning and afternoon.
 Anyone is allowed to pick up camper must be listed on the pick-up list.

 Do you have Early Drop Off or Late Pick-up?

-Yes, we offer FREE Early Drop Off and Late Pick-up.
+Yes, we offer FREE Early Drop Off and Late Pick-up until 5:30.

-Campers must be signed out no later than 5:30 pm, late pick-ups will incur a $2 per minute late fee.
+Campers must be signed out no later than 5:30pm, after 5:30pm pick-ups will $2 per minute late fee.